devor/generator-babel-browserify/README.md

 # Babel Browserify Yeoman Generator

-A simple generator to creates a basic JS project that uses browserify, babelify, and gulp.
+A simple generator to create a basic JS project that uses browserify, babelify, and gulp.